 Within Victoria, Australia I feel that there are some key areas which will evolve over the next ten years within the digital responsibility space.
-For example, it is critical that safe, responsible and ethical use of digital responsibilities is taught as part of K-12 education.
+For example, it is critical that safe, responsible and ethical use of digital responsibilities is taught as part of compulsory education.
 Students are increasingly exposed to digital technologies and learning, and with that comes the responsibility to utilise this in a safe and responsible manner including the consequences of their actions or bad behaviour.

-Whilst, we do have a long way to go in this area, I do see digital responsibility evolving to connect learners from diverse backgrounds, and facilitating cultural, social and inclusive understanding.
-This will include the deepening and facilitation of issues including the environment, gender equality, virtues, values and how the concept of service to our communities, and helping others, can be undertaken through technologies.
+Whilst, we do have a long way to go in this area, I do see digital responsibility evolving to connect learners from diverse backgrounds and facilitating cultural, social and inclusive understanding.
+This will include the deepening and facilitation of issues including the environment, gender equality, virtues, values and how the concept of service to our communities and helping others can be undertaken through technologies.

 What does it look like when effective digital responsibility instruction is happening in schools?
 What does ineffective instruction look like?

 Effective digital responsibility instruction to me looks like teachers being aware and trained in effective digital responsibility including the ethical use of digital technologies, and for its utilisation in a safe and responsible manner.
-This would also include teachers to ensure there are consequences to bad behaviour.
+This would also include teachers to ensure that there are consequences to bad behaviour.